-Three primary outcomes of the Drowning Prevention Program include:
+Three primary outcomes of the Bloomberg Philanthropies Initiative to Prevent Drowning include:

 - Identifying a cost-effective set of approaches to drowning prevention interventions that can be scaled-up in other low- and middle-income countries

 - Publishing a global report on drowning deaths to increase global advocacy and attention on the issue

 - Building a drowning prevention network through convenings and small grants in order to engage public health professionals and advocates who will be ready to participate in future drowning prevention efforts